wp-plugins/creative-commons-configurator-1/readme.txt

 Tags: cc, cc0, license, public domain, metadata, legal, creative, commons, seo, attribution, copyright, cc license, creative commons, cc zero, rights, copyright
 Requires at least: 2.7
 Tested up to: 4.2
-Stable tag: 1.5.3
+Stable tag: 1.8.0
 License: Apache License v2
 License URI: http://www.apache.org/licenses/LICENSE-2.0.txt

-Adds Creative Commons license information to your posts, pages, attachment pages and feeds.
+Helps you publish your content under the terms of Creative Commons and other licenses.
 Fully customizable.

 == Description ==

 [Creative-Commons-Configurator](http://www.g-loaded.eu/2006/01/14/creative-commons-configurator-wordpress-plugin/ "Official Creative-Commons-Configurator Homepage") is the only tool a user will ever need in order to set a [Creative Commons License](http://creativecommons.org/) on a WordPress blog and control the inclusion or display of the license information and relevant metadata into the blog pages or the syndication feeds.
 All configuration is done via a page in the administration panel.

 By default, the license you have chosen in the License settings is automatically appended to all content, unless otherwise specified in the settings.
-Since the 1.5.1 release, it is possible to customize the license metadata on a per post basis from the *License* box in the post editing panel:
+Since the 1.8.0 release, it is possible to customize the license metadata on a per post basis from the *License* box in the post editing screen.
+The following licenses are supported:

-- You can stop license metadata from appearing on individual posts.
+- All Creative Commons 4.0 licenses.
+- The <a href="http://creativecommons.org/about/cc0">CC0</a> rights waiver by Creative Commons.
-- Although not recommended, you can use the *All Rights Reserved* clause on specific posts.
+- Although not a license and not recommended, the *All Rights Reserved* clause.
-- It is possible to waive all rights from a post and publish it in the Public Domain by choosing the <a href="http://creativecommons.org/about/cc0">CC0</a> rights waiver.

 Template tags and filters are also available for those who need extra customization.

 Features at a glance:

 - Configuration page in the WordPress administration panel.
-No manual editing of files is needed for basic usage.
-- Per post settings (use default license, no license, fll back to *All Rights Reserved*, *No Rights Reserved* via *CC0*).
+- Custom license on a per post basis.
-- A widget is available to add to your sidebars.
+- A license widget is available to add to your sidebars.
-- License selection by using the web-based license selection API from CreativeCommons.org.
-- The license information can be reset at any time without affecting current license customization settings.
 - Adds license information to:
  - The HTML head area (Not visible to human visitors).
  - The Atom, RSS 2.0 and RDF (RSS 1.0) feeds through the Creative Commons RSS module, which validates properly.
 This option is compatible only with WordPress 2 or newer due to technical reasons.